 Application and Contract

 The Board shall adopt an official application form and an official rental contract, both of which shall detail the conditions of usage.
 Persons authorized to represent officially the renting organization must sign the application and contract.
+Approval of a request to use District facilities does not signify District sponsorship, endorsement or approval of an organization or activity.

 Formal written application for the use of school property should be made to the school Principal as far in advance as possible.